 Argentina: Such A Night / Never Ending (1964)

 RCA of Argentina was so impressed with the heavily made-up Elvis image that Uruguay found that they recycled it six months later.
 “Una noche asi” translates literally as “One night so” while “de nunca terminab” means … “never ending.”

 Brazil: Viva Las Vegas / What’d I Say (1964)

-Easily one of my favorite Presley picture sleeves ever!
-It could be the nice black and white photo without the clunky borders that RCA of America seemed oblige to include on every Elvis release.
+Easily one of my favorite Presley picture sleeves!
+It could be the nice black and white photo without the clunky borders that RCA of America seemed obliged to include on every Elvis release.

 Or perhaps it’s the clean, uncluttered look. or the way the yellow and blue print moves against the neutral background.

 Or maybe it’s Ann-Margret.